How can we help you?

 Once the entire cavity has been filled, we’ll gently scrape away any extra filling material and then polish the tooth so that the filling blends in perfectly with your enamel.
 When the filling is complete, it’s highly unlikely that even you will be able to tell where it is!

 Are you due for a cleaning and examination?
-Call Bridgeton dentist Dr. Kevin Burgdorf today to schedule your next appointment.
+Call the Bridgeton dentist office of Dr. Kevin Burgdorf today to schedule your next appointment.
 We look forward to seeing you and helping you achieve the dental health you're looking for.

-Many patients have wondered if their old silver fillings should be replaced with new composite resin fillings.
+Many patients have wondered if their old silver fillings should be replaced with new tooth-colored fillings in Bridgeton.

 There are a few reasons to remove a silver filling: